Public Questions, Submissions and Petitions

 • state the name and address of the person who arranged the petition for correspondence to be delivered to.
 Correspondence is not sent to all the signatures on the petition.

-Where a petition does not conform to the above, it may be treated as an 'informal' petition and the Chief Executive Officer may forward the petition to Council accompanied by an officer report.
+Where a petition does not conform to the above, it will be treated as normal business correspondence.